Last updated: 26/5/2020

 In September 2018 I was at work and started to have really bad pain and feel sick.
 I carried on with my work trying to ignore it and before I left realised that I had come on my period.

-An MRI was arranged to see if I had anymore endometriosis lesions in my pelvis, but nothing showed up apart from the endometrioma/cyst.
-I did my research and realised that for lots of women the extent of the endometriosis had not showed up on a scan, so I pushed for a laparoscopy.
+An MRI was arranged to see if I had any more endometriosis lesions in my pelvis, but nothing showed up apart from the endometrioma/cyst.
+I did my research and realised that for lots of women the extent of the endometriosis had not shown up on a scan, so I pushed for a laparoscopy.

 I waited until August 2019 before I finally had the laparoscopy by a specialist surgeon to diagnose the endometriosis and treat it, but at least I have peace of mind now that all those years I was suffering from this invisible disease and it wasn’t all in my head!

-Naturally, it gave me a lot of anxiety and it was extremely difficult to cope with, and so I took upon Cognitive Behavioural therapy, which helped me.
-Before that however, I had to wait few months for my first session and my anxiety was getting stronger.
+Naturally, it gave me a lot of anxiety and it was extremely difficult to cope with, and so I took upon Cognitive Behavioural Therapy, which helped me.
+Before that, however, I had to wait a few months for my first session and my anxiety was getting stronger.

-We will also send you few FREE amazing gifts on day 10!
+We will also send you a few FREE amazing gifts on day 10!